What is the "Gospel"?

 Part Four: Seeing, but not Perceiving

-Part Four: Seeing, But Not Perceiving
+Part Four: Seeing, But Not Perceiving:

 Eating the Bread of Deceit

 My Bible education and all of my church experience took place in a number of “conservative, evangelical” institutions, and over the years I saved virtually every piece of literature, every tract, every preaching and teaching outline I had ever received.
 As I began to examine these things more closely, I looked back in my files through the personal evangelism materials I had collected, and found that in nearly all of them, repentance is barely even mentioned, and even when it is, it is given little more than lip service – not the serious, probing emphasis that it deserves.
 In its place are salesmanship and methods: “How to get in the door,” “How to break the ice,” “How to draw the net,” and other techniques and gimmicks to get people to make an emotional “decision.”
-Summaries of the Gospel abound, and it seems they become more and more oversimplified.
+Summaries of the gospel abound, and it seems they become more and more oversimplified.

 You may have heard someone, when he is getting baptized, say, “I received Christ when I was twelve, but my life was a mess after that, and now I want to get back to the faith.”
 The truth probably is that he never received Christ at all when he was twelve.
 He went through some superficial religious activity and was deceived into thinking he was saved as a result.